Inheritance Laws in Thailand

 Distribution when there is no Will.

 Thai inheritance laws designate intestate heirs if there is an heir surviving in one of the 6 classes, the heir of the lower class has no entitlement to share in the assets.
 The one exception is where there is a descendant (children) and a parent in which case, they take an equal share (section 1630).
 If there is more than one heir in any one class, they take an equal share of the entitlement available to that class.
 The surviving spouse is a statutory heir, but their entitlement depends on what other class of statutory heirs exist.
 If there are surviving children of the deceased, the spouse and children take the estate between them.
 Therefore, if there are three children, then the estate is divided into four equal shares.

 So, to put this in layman’s terms if your Thai wife should die before you without making a Will and has 3 children the assets in her name (including the house) will be split between you and the 3 children.

-Did you sign a form at th land office when the land or house was signed for?
+Did you sign a form at the land office when the land or house was transferred into your wife name?

 If so this form states the land or house is not part of the matrimonial property.

 This means you have no entitlement to it if there is no will left by your wife.